Our Trust Governance Structure

 Board of Trustees (9 Directors including the Chief Executive)

-The Member have core functions: to amend the articles of association; appoint Members or remove members; appoint Trustees and approve new Trustees; appoint the trust auditors and receive the Trust annual account; issue directions to the Trustees and have the power to change the name of the company or wind up the company.
+The Members have core functions: to amend the articles of association; appoint Members or remove members; appoint Trustees and approve new Trustees; appoint the trust auditors and receive the Trust annual account; issue directions to the Trustees and have the power to change the name of the company or wind up the company.

 Forward Education Trust acts as one employer across all of its Academies.